 Once you become a permanent resident of Spain, your residency card is valid for five years.
 After this period, you can easily renew your card for another five years.
 You simply need to fill out another EX-17 form, show proof of your address, and present your original residency card and passport.
 You will then resubmit your fingerprints and pay the renewal fee.

-Importantly, renewing your permanent resident status in Spain does not require you to have lived in the country for the full five years.
-This caveat only applies when you apply for permanent residency the first time.
-However, to renew your status, you should not spend more than one full year outside Spain or the EU.
+Importantly, renewing your permanent resident status in Spain does not require you to have lived in the country continously for the last five years.
+However, to qualify for renewal, you should not have spent more than 12 consecutive months outside the EU or 30 months total outside Spain in the last five years.

 Permanent residence in Spain for family members